-The Party Wall Act 1996
+Party Wall Notice

-If the Party Wall Act does apply to any building works carried out by yourself or the neighbour on the other side, the process laid down in the Act needs to be followed and administered correctly.
+Many people find the act applies to construction works carried out by yourself or the neighbour on the other side.
+In which case, the process laid down in the Act needs to be followed and administered correctly.
 This requires a detailed understanding of what is (and is not!) permissible, and what you must (and must not!) do.

-Clearly, obtaining pertinent advice and gaining a general understanding of the processes and obligations of the Party Wall Act 1996 before building works begin, is strongly advised.
-An overview and general guidance given by the Government can be obtained here, with a detailed explanatory booklet available to read here.
-However, it is highly recommended that specific advice be sought from a professional surveyor who is fully conversant with the Act, and has solid experience of Party Wall matters.
+We advise obtaining pertinent legal advice and understanding the obligations of the act prior to works commencing.
+An overview and general guidance are given by the Government can be obtained, with a detailed explanatory booklet available to read.
+However, it is highly recommended that specific advice be sought from an agreed surveyor.